Katma Deger Vergisi (KDV) is the Turkish

 provide information on how the VAT

-is applied and how the registration process for VAT purposes
+is applied in 2021 and how the registration process for VAT purposes

 must be completed.
 We can also help foreign entrepreneurs interested in opening businesses